- PhD, University of Michigan; MA, University of Saskatchewan; BA, University of Saskatchewan

 - "Assessing the Contingency Model of Third Party Intervention in Successful Cases of Prenegotiation," Journal of Peace Research, 2007.

 - "Interactive Conflict Resolution," In I.W.
 Zartman (ed.), Peacemaking in International Conflict (rev. ed.).
-United States Institute of Peace, 2007.
+Washington, DC: United States Institute of Peace, 2007.

 - Paving the Way: Contributions of Interactive Conflict Resolution to Peacemaking, Lexington Books, 2005.

 - "Cyprus: The Failure of Mediation and the Escalation of an Identity-Based Conflict to an Adversarial Impasse," Journal of Peace Research, 2001, pp. 307-326.

 - Interactive Conflict Resolution, Syracuse University Press, 1997.

 - Distinguished Scholar Award, International Studies Association, 2017

 - Nevitt Sanford Award for Professional Contributions, International Society of Political Psychology, 2011

 - Fellow of the Canadian Psychological Association, 2006